Degiacomi-Lab/molearn/README.md

 * See example scripts in the `examples` folder.
 * Jupyter notebook tutorials describing the usage of a trained neural network are available [here](https://github.com/Degiacomi-Lab/molearn_notebook).
-* software documentation in the `docs` folder is available at [molearn.readthedocs.io](https://molearn.readthedocs.io/).
+* software API and a FAQ page are available at [molearn.readthedocs.io](https://molearn.readthedocs.io/).

 ## Reference ##